rednafi/rubric/README.md

 * Mypy to check the type hints.
 * Pip-tools to manage the dependencies.

-Following is a list of config files that Rubric is going to add to your directory.
-The files will contain minimal but sensible default configurations for the respective tools.
-You're free to change them as you like.
+Following is a list of config files that Rubric is going to add to your directory:

 ```
 root